tvestelind/tvestelind.github.io/index.md

 Working as a Senior Software Developer/Architect at [OP5](http://www.op5.com) in Gothenburg, Sweden.
 We develop a product called OP5 Monitor which consists of many different open- and closed source components in several different languages, the majority of them in C, PHP and Python.

-Unit testing is done using pytest (and similar) and integration/functional tests are written in Gherking and executed using behave/cucumber.
+Unit testing is done using pytest (and similar) and integration/functional tests are written in Gherkin and executed using behave/cucumber with quite some docker usage.
 Source control, review and continuous integration are done in git, Bitbucket and Buildbot/GoCD.
 Way of working is in agile using Scrum and we use Jira to manage our backlog, user stories and sprints.

 ## Employment